antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 separated technical and people career paths.

 If after a while things don't evolve, a job change is the only alternative.
-Most of organizations tend to listen when their engineers leave so it's a good opportunity to help them to make this right.
+Most organizations tend to listen when their engineers leave so it's a good opportunity to help them to make this right.

 ## Relation with managers

+**Build a good relation with engineering managers is very important** to succeed in the role.
 It's quite frustrating when managers take decisions without taking engineers in account.
 It's specially problematic when they decide technical things which have a huge impact in the platform.

-**Build a good relation with engineering managers is very important** to succeed in the role.
 They should ask about architecture and processes.
 Principals should inform them to have knowledge to report and publish to the rest of the organization what we are doing.

 This is particularly complex with managers who have a good technical background.
 Because they tend to try to manage people and systems.
 They are too